 In addition to assets and liabilities, the statement of net position reports separate sections for deferred outflows and deferred inflows of resources.
 Deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-Deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow and acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenues) until that time.
+Deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenues) until that time.